 • Nontraditional students (age 23 or older) may elect not to take the math placement exam.
 If you elect not to take the exam, you’ll be placed in Math 1050, an introductory math course; if you wish to begin at a higher level, you must take the math placement exam.

 math placement test study materials

 As students are only permitted to take the Math Placement Test one, they are highly recommended to study for this test.
 Before taking the Math Placement Test, students should review the topics that may be found on the test and the available study materials.

 Go to https://buckeyelink3.osu.edu/secure/math and login using your Ohio State Username (lastname.#) and password.

 1. Thoroughly read the Math Placement Exam instructions, specifically noting the following:

 You may use scratch paper, pencil, and a scientific or graphing calculator.
 Calculators with computer symbolic algebra or QWERTY keyboard are not permitted.

 2. The test has a time limit of 75 minutes.
 The time remaining will be updated after you answer each question.
 Please note that time continues to run even if you close the browser window, log off on your computer, or if you have computer problems.

 The test is entirely multiple-choice with only one correct answer.
 Partial credit is not given.

 After you have finished taking the test, you will be given both a math course code indicating your placement level as well as a link for more information about math placement.
 At orientation, your faculty advisor will use this information to help you register for the appropriate math course.
-If your test results are a “U” (undetermined), you will need to re-test in person, because the online test can be taken only one time.
-To re-test, contact Student Success Services at 330-287-1258.
+If your test results are a “U” (undetermined), you will need to re-test and a link will be sent to your OSU email.
+Please make sure to retake the test as soon as possible..

 If you experience technical issues while testing, please contact Ohio State's Testing Center at 614-292-2241 from 8 a.m. to 5 p.m.
 Monday through Friday.